consdu/topics-next14/README.md

 # Topics

 ## Description
 Topics is a dynamic web application built using Next.js 14, leveraging the powerful server actions feature for efficient backend processing.
-This project utilizes Prisma as an ORM with a SQLite local database.
+This project utilizes Prisma as an ORM with a Postgres database.
 The UI is styled using Tailwind CSS.

 ## Technologies Used
 - **Next.js 14:** For building the server-side rendered application.